 As I said in the beginning, pizza toppings are so personal.

 In this instance I'm making a white pizza with garlic powder, a spritz of olive oil, fresh mozzerella cheese, and cooked slices of Beyond Sausage.
 I top everything with a generous amount of shredded cheese.

-I like to fold over the edge and crimp it down.
-It keeps any of the toppings from leaking out, and we like the thick crust to gnaw on.
+I like to fold over the edge and crimp it down (photo 4).
+It keeps any of the toppings from leaking out, and we like the thick edge to gnaw on.
 We call them pizza bones.

 We're a funny bunch.